aiven/aiven-docs/docs/products/opensearch/howto/migrate-opendistro-security-config-aiven.md

 ## Migration steps

-To migrate your security configuration from Opendistro to Aiven for OpenSearch:
+Migrate your security configuration from Opendistro to Aiven for OpenSearch.

 ### Access the migration script